British Columbia Electric Railway: Regulations

-Remaining cars
+Remaining vehicles

-Restored BCER Interurban car at The Fraser Valley Heritage Railway Society in Surrey, BC.
-This restored car does not use a trolley-pole, instead it is powered by a generator towed on a small flatcar.
+Restored BCER interurban car at the Fraser Valley Heritage Railway Society in Surrey, BC.
+This restored car does not use a trolley-pole, instead powered by a generator towed on a small flatcar.

 After the decommission of the BCER streetcar and interurban system, most of the cars were either scrapped or burned underneath the Burrard Bridge, but some cars were sold for various other uses such as becoming bunkhouses, storage sheds and in some cases decor.
-A handful of cars were also donated to various museums mostly in the U.S. Since then however, many preservation societies have bought back the cars and begun restoring them.
-The following is a list of the known BCER cars in existence and their current locations (as of January 2016).
+A handful of cars were also donated to various museums mostly in the U.S. Since then however, several preservation societies have bought back the cars and begun restoring them.
+The following is a list of the known BCER cars in existence and their current locations.